Kingseley Obiekwe

-Kingsley Obiekwe Sam (born 25 March 1994) is a Spanish-born Equatoguinean professional basketball player who plays for Italian club Herons Basket and the Equatorial Guinea national team.
+Kingsley Obiekwe Sam (born 25 March 1994) is a professional basketball player who plays as a small forward or shooting guard for Italian club Herons Basket.
+Born in Spain, he plays for the Equatorial Guinea national team.

 Early life

 Obiekwe was born in Madrid to a Nigerian father and an Equatorial Guinean mother.
 As a young player, he developed at Torrejón Basketball Academy in the outskirts of the Spanish capital, and had success for their Junior teams.

 Professional career

 Obiekwe has played in the United States for the Northeastern Oklahoma A&M Golden Norsemen.
 Later, he played back in Spain for Fundación Lucentum Baloncesto.

 International career

 Obiekwe has joined the Equatorial Guinea men's national basketball team in January 2020.